Awealthtech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function compute absolute value of an integer
+prints last figit of number